rubengill/2800-202310-BBY05/README.md

 Here are some known bugs:
 * We're not able to pull the entirety of the tabs from the source
 * We're not able to pull the guitar tabs for some of the songs
+* If tab cannot be pulled, error message is not always displayed

 ## 6. Features for Future
 What we'd like to build in the future: